CiaranBrain/CiaranBrain/README.md

 ## 👋 Hey there, I'm Ciaran
-an enthusiastic aspiring developer diving headfirst into the wild world of coding!
+An enthusiastic aspiring developer diving headfirst into the wild world of coding!
 Currently honing my skills in front-end development and eager to explore back-end technologies.

 ## About Me